There are several ways of playing the board game Scythe on PC. This article reviews the Digital Edition that can be found on the Steam platform.

 - Invaders from Afar is the only expansion available, but it’s not included in the base game and must be bought separately.

-- Sound effects are generic and not very impressive.
-There are tap sounds as moves are performed and music plays in the background.
+- While the music is good, the sound effects are generic and not very impressive.
+There are tap sounds as moves are performed and not much else.

 Just like its big brother, Scythe: Digital Edition reveals itself only after you played a couple of matches.
-The user interface takes some time to get used to, but the biggest revelation to me after about ten to fifteen games was just how awesome the game of Scythe is.
+The user interface takes a bit of time to get used to, but the biggest revelation to me after about ten to fifteen games was just how awesome the game of Scythe is.

 The more I played, the more its excellent balance of different victory conditions, approaches, resource management, engine building, and factions became apparent.
 Even more so is that evident with the Digital Edition, just because of the sheer number of games you can play compared to the tabletop version.